moratilla/www.moratilla.com/about.md

 #### Facts

-Spanish, +40 years old and counting.
-Husband, father of 2 kids, and nerd that spends all his free time tinkering with computers.
-My curiosity is vastly larger than my available time, but I like to research and try new things.
+Spanish, +45 years old and counting.
+Husband, father of 2 kids, and nerd.
+I spend all my free time tinkering with computers.
+My curiosity is vastly larger than my available time.
+I'm always looking and trying new things.

 #### Social Networks